 Assessments of future climate change are integrated within and across the three IPCC Working Groups through the use of three core components: scenarios, global warming levels, and the relationship between cumulative carbon emissions and global warming.
 Scenarios have a long history in the IPCC as a method for systematically examining possible futures.
 A new set of scenarios, derived from the Shared Socio-economic Pathways (SSPs), is used to synthesize knowledge across the physical sciences, impact, and adaptation and mitigation research.
-The core set of SSP scenarios used in the WGI report, SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5, cover a broad range of emission pathways, including new low-emissions pathways.
-The feasibility or likelihood of individual scenarios is not part of this assessment, which focuses on the climate response to possible, prescribed emission futures.
+The core set of SSP scenarios used in the WGI report, SSP1-1.9, SSP1-2.6, SSP2-4.5, SSP3-7.0 and SSP5-8.5, cover a broad range of emissions pathways, including new low-emissions pathways.
+The feasibility or likelihood of individual scenarios is not part of this Assessment, which focuses on the climate response to possible, prescribed emissions futures.
 Levels of global surface temperature change (global warming levels), which are closely related to a range of hazards and regional climate impacts, also serve as reference points within and across IPCC Working Groups.
-Cumulative carbon emissions, which have a nearly linear relationship to increases in global surface temperature, are also used. {1.6.1-1.6.4, Cross-Chapter Box 1.5, Cross-Chapter Box 11.1}
+Cumulative carbon emissions, which have a nearly linear relationship to increases in global surface temperature, are also used. {1.6.1–1.6.4, Cross-Chapter Box 1.5, Cross-Chapter Box 11.1}

-Report and chapter overview
+Report and Chapter Overview

-The role of the Intergovernmental Panel on Climate Change (IPCC) is to critically assess the scientific, technical, and socio-economic information relevant to understanding the physical science and impacts of human-induced climate change and natural variations, including the risks, opportunities and options for adaptation and mitigation.
+The role of the Intergovernmental Panel on Climate Change (IPCC) is to critically assess the scientific, technical and socio-economic information relevant to understanding the physical science and impacts of human-induced climate change and natural variations, including the risks, opportunities and options for adaptation and mitigation.
 This task is performed through a comprehensive assessment of the scientific literature.
 The robustness of IPCC assessments stems from the systematic consideration and combination of multiple lines of independent evidence.
-In addition, IPCC reports undergo one of the most comprehensive, open, and transparent review and revision processes ever employed for science assessments.
+In addition, IPCC reports undergo one of the most comprehensive, open and transparent review and revision processes ever employed for science assessments.

-Starting with the First Assessment Report (FAR; IPCC, 1990) the IPCC assessments have been structured into three working groups.
+Starting with the First Assessment Report (FAR; IPCC, 1990a) the IPCC assessments have been structured into three Working Groups.
 Working Group I (WGI) assesses the physical science basis of climate change, Working Group II (WGII) assesses associated impacts, vulnerability and adaptation options, and Working Group III (WGIII) assesses mitigation response options.
 Each report builds on the earlier comprehensive assessments by incorporating new research and updating previous findings.
-The volume of knowledge assessed and the cross-linkages between the three working groups have substantially increased over time.
+The volume of knowledge assessed and the cross-linkages between the three Working Groups have substantially increased over time.